A really excellent walk to Mt Crichton near Queenstown. Fabulous mountain and lake views almost the whole way, and a good work out too.

 The climb up Mt Crichton near Queenstown was one of our best walks to date.
 And even if you don’t visit one of the summit peaks you’ll still feel a sense of achievement and wonder by going as far as the minor peak at 1723m.
 Be prepared for quite a work out though, as much of it is steep and on a sometimes obscure route.

-It starts in attractive beech forest, and you can expect great views as soon as you’re above the treeline.
+It starts in attractive beech forest on the Mt Crichton Loop Track, and you can expect great views as soon as you’re above the treeline.
 There are three main peaks you can visit- the true summit at 1873m is apparently the least visited.
 On our first attempt we stopped at 1723m, but in 2021 I climbed the other two summit peaks – 1870m and 1845m.
 There are views of the picturesque Lake Isobel, Twelve Mile Creek, Lake Wakatipu, and various peaks and ridges in all directions.
 And you’ve a fair chance of having the place to yourself.
 Track notes at the end.
 Note that in 2021 I learned of a new poled route up the mountain from Bennets Bluff on the Glenorchy Road, so you might like to call the local DOC office about this.
 I can still recommend this route for variety of scenery though.
 But it is quite long!

 Mt Crichton ascent: The Scenery

 Shots from two occasions here, although conveniently the weather was clear sunny skies and very little wind on both occasions.

 I used a couple of online sources when researching the route for this walk, including J Milne’s website, and also the online magazine Wilderness Mag (at the time of writing you can get three free articles per month, so I’ve just linked to the home page).